 ● Clean the Oil Level Window:

-You have to properly clean the oil level window.
-The oil inside the chain has to be completely drained out and then cleaned if it has been filled for weeks or months.
+You have to clean the oil-level window properly correctly.
+The oil inside the chain must be completely drained out and cleaned if it has been filled for weeks or months.
 The oil might dry up and stick to the surface if it has been lying there for a long time.

-You must check and replace bar and chain oil regularly to reduce friction, keep your electric chainsaw from wearing out faster, and make cutting easier.
+Regularly check and replace bar and chain oil to reduce friction, keep your electric chainsaw from wearing out faster, and make cutting easier.
 Be sure to use bar chain oil, not regular motor oil.
 Your electric chainsaw has standards.

 You must ensure the oil level is at least halfway up the chain oil level window.
 Otherwise, it needs a refill.

 Now that you have removed the chain and put it aside, concentrate on the guide bar.
 You must take a brush and start cleaning out the dirt and debris from the guide bar.
-You must clean the whole bar properly.
+It would be best if you cleaned the whole bar properly.

 ● Clean the Chain:

-One of the most important parts of your electric chainsaw is its chain.
+One of the most essential parts of your electric chainsaw is its chain.
 The chain is the part that holds all the blades or teeth that do all the cutting.
-The chain must be properly cleaned to improve the efficiency of your electric chainsaw.
+The chain must be cleaned appropriately to improve the efficiency of your electric chainsaw.

-Take a gallon of water and also take a cup of ammonia and create a mixture.
-You must now take off your chain and drop it into the mixture and let it soak.
-You must let the chain soak properly.
-Give it thirty to forty minutes to properly soak in the solution.
+To create a mixture, take a gallon of water and a cup of ammonia.
+You must remove your chain, drop it into the mixture, and let it soak.
+It would be best if you let the chain soak properly.
+Give it thirty to forty minutes to soak in the solution properly.

-When you are done soaking the chain in the mixture, take it out and start cleaning it manually.
-To clean it manually, you must take a strong brush and scrub the chain with it.
+Remove the chain in the mixture when you soak it, and start cleaning it manually.
+To clean it manually, you must take a firm brush and scrub the chain with it.
 Make sure you are not distracted when you are doing this to clean the chain properly.

 ● Check Chain Lubrication Hole: